HaikuTeam/docs/README.md

 * Who Haiku is for
 * Why you and your team might use Haiku

+Or jump right in and checkout [our beginners tutorial](/tutorials/tutorial-1/tutorial.md).

 ## I'm ready to get started

 If you're already hip to what Haiku is all about — and if you're ready to start creating something cool — head over to [our Getting Started guide](getting-started), which covers how to: